VideojogosLusofona/color-shape-links-ai-competition/README.md

 AIs should be submitted via email to [colorshapelinks@ulusofona.pt](mailto:colorshapelinks@ulusofona.pt).
 Only one AI is allowed per team, but multiple submissions are encouraged as the AI is being developed and improved.
-Upon submission, the code is:
+Upon submission, the submitted code is:

-1. Checked for [rule](#rules-for-the-ai-code) compliance, though not otherwise studied or analysed.
+1. Checked and tested for [rule](#rules-for-the-ai-code) compliance, though not otherwise studied or analysed.
 2. Added to the base track competition, the [classification](standings) of which is updated daily.

-All the submitted code will be made public at this repository after the competition deadline.
-The code will not be otherwise shared before this deadline.
+All submitted codes are considered private and privileged and will not be shared, discussed or analyzed by the organization before the competition deadline.
+After this deadline, all the submitted codes will be made public at this repository.
+If code authors do not specify a [valid open source license][ossl] upon submission, the organization will make the code available under the [Mozilla Public License 2.0][MPLv2].

 ## The AI code